Steve Andropoulos and Betsy Stewart: Storyline

-Steve fell in love with Betsy in 1982.
-The feeling was mutual and Betsy offered to give him her trust fund money so he could start his own business.
-Though touched by the gesture, Steve refused her offer.
-Despite everyone's efforts to keep the news a secret, Steve's brother, Nick, found out that the pair was dating and suspecting that Steve was only after Betsy's trust fund.
-Nick went after Steve with Betsy in attendance.
-Though a panicked Betsy promised to stop seeing him, Nick found them picnicking together and violently confronted Steve.
-In the course of the argument, Nick had a massive heart attack.
-In agony, Nick muttered that he wished he'd killed Steve.
-After extracting a promise from Betsy never to see Steve again, Nick died.
+The characters of Steve and Betsy fall in love in 1982, and Betsy offers to give him her trust fund money so he can start his own business.
+Although touched by the gesture, Steve refuses her offer.

+Despite everyone's efforts to keep the news a secret, Steve's brother, Nick, finds out that the pair are dating and suspects that Steve is only after Betsy's trust fund.
+Nick confronts Steve and Betsy, and Betsy promises to stop seeing him in a panic.
+Despite this, Nick finds them picnicking together and violently confronts Steve; In the course of the argument, Nick has a massive heart attack and mutters that he wishes he'd killed Steve.
+After extracting a promise from Betsy never to see Steve again, Nick dies.

-Betsy vowed to stay away from Steve and entered into a hasty marriage with Craig Montgomery after he saved her from an explosion.
-Betsy married Craig in 1983.
-By the time Craig and Betsy were pronounced husband and wife, Steve was standing outside the church in the rain, severely heartbroken.
-Betsy's marriage was strained however due to Craig's jealousy and an unhappy Betsy left him to go to Spain.
+As the series progresses, Betsy instead hastily marries Craig Montgomery, when he saves her from an explosion.
+Their marriage is later strained due to Craig's incessant jealousy, leaving Betsy to flee to Spain.

-Upon returning to Oakdale, Betsy was ready to leave Craig, but lost her nerve when he planned a romantic evening for her.
-Torn between her love for Steve and her commitment to Craig, Betsy made love to Craig.
-When Betsy later became pregnant, she was convinced the child was Craig's and decided to commit herself to her marriage.
-Although Betsy reluctantly chose to remain with Craig, Steve could not accept the idea that she didn't love him anymore.
-And Craig went to great lengths to rub in the fact that Steve and Diana McColl seemed to be an item now.
+Upon returning to Oakdale, Betsy is ready to leave Craig but loses her nerve when he plans a romantic evening for her.
+Torn between her love for Steve and her commitment to Craig, Betsy makes love to Craig.
+When Betsy later becomes pregnant, she's convinced the child is Craig's and decides to commit herself to the marriage.
+Steve is left heartbroken over this decision, with Craig continuously hinting that Steve and Diana McColl seem to be an item now.

-Soon after, Steve was wanted by the police for the theft of Whit McColl's gold coins.
-Later, Betsy, who had been out shopping, got into her car and found a wounded Steve in the back seat.
-Despite knowing that he was wanted by the police, she took him to the boathouse and tended to his wounds.
-Betsy enlisted Steve's friend, Tucker Foster, to help them find out who framed Steve.
-She thought it was Whit, but Tucker was sure it was Craig.
-Then Betsy's grandfather, David, caught Betsy sneaking into the supply room at Memorial Hospital to get medicine for Steve.
-She begged her grandfather to come and examine him.
-David discovered that Steve was suffering from blood poisoning and gangrene and would die unless he got treatment.
-With Betsy's help, David operated on Steve right there in the boathouse.
+Soon after, Steve is wanted for the theft of Whit McColl's gold coins.
+Later, Betsy finds a wounded Steve in the back seat.
+Despite knowing that he is wanted by the police, she takes him to the boathouse and tends to his wounds.
+Betsy enlists Steve's friend, Tucker Foster, to help them find out who framed Steve.
+Then Betsy's grandfather, David, catches Betsy sneaking into the supply room at Memorial Hospital to get medicine for Steve.
+David discovers that Steve is suffering from blood poisoning and gangrene and will die unless he gets treatment.
+With Betsy's help, David operates on Steve right there in the boathouse.